Gabriel-Carlos04/Gabriel-Carlos04/README.md

 ## 👋🏼Hi, Im Gabriel Carlos!

-### Back end developer 👨‍💻
+### Studing to be a Back end developer 👨‍💻

 Here are some ideas to get you started:

 - 🔭 I’m not currently working on
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JAVA, SRINGBOOT, DSA, ALGORITHM
 - 👯 I’m looking to collaborate on Back-end projects
 - 🤔 I’m looking for help with Python
 - 💬 Ask me about Games, Races and Cars